-The change in the fair value of a hedging derivative is recognized in the consolidated income statement as foreign exchange gain.
-The change in the fair value of the hedged item attributable to the risk hedged is recorded as part of the carrying value of the hedged item and is also recognized in the consolidated income statement as foreign
+The change in the fair value of a hedging derivative is recognized in the consolidated income statement as foreign exchange gain or loss.
+The change in the fair value of the hedged item attributable to the risk hedged is recorded as part of the carrying value of the hedged item and is also recognized in the consolidated income statement as foreign exchange gain or loss.

-For fair value hedges relating to items carried at amortized cost, any adjustment to carrying value is amortized through consolidated net income over the remaining term of the hedge using the effective interest rate method ("EIR").
+For fair value hedges relating to items carried at amortized cost, any adjustment to carrying value is amortized through profit or loss over the remaining term of the hedge using the EIR method.
 EIR amortization may begin as soon as an adjustment exists and no later than when the hedged item ceases to be adjusted for changes in its fair value attributable to the risk being hedged.
-If the hedged item is derecognized, the unamortized fair value is recognized immediately in the
+If the hedged item is derecognized, the unamortized fair value is recognized immediately in profit or loss.